 - Any child or stepchild, parent or stepparent who has resided in the hoe for 90 or more days in the previous year;

 - Any individual with whom the respondent has had a sexual relationship in the previous year.

 The defense team at the Law Offices of Todd K. Mohink, PA will work aggressively to establish a strong legal defense by conducting a thorough investigation and developing a legitimate counter argument in the face of the plaintiff’s story.
 It is crucial to consider a number of scenarios based on the particulars of your situation.
 Some ideas that might be explored include:

 - Proving deliberately false accusations were made: This is not uncommon in situations involving difficult divorce or child custody situations.

 - Proving self-defense was necessary: If the plaintiff initiated the encounter, or if the defendant was acting to protect himself/herself or others, it is unlikely assault charges will stand.

-Regardless of the situation, your tenacious Columbia domestic violence lawyers at the Law Offices of Todd K. Mohink, PA will examine the details of your case to provide the best possible defense.
+Regardless of the situation, your tenacious Howard County domestic violence lawyers at the Law Offices of Todd K. Mohink, PA will examine the details of your case to provide the best possible defense.
 We pride ourselves on our unyielding commitment to your vindication.
 To schedule your confidential consultation and get the ball rolling on your defense, contact our Columbia office at 410-964-0050.